poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 ---
 sidebar_position: 1
 title: AudioLink
+description: AudioLink features for Poiyomi Toon Shader.
+keywords: [audiolink, audio, link, udon audiolink, poiyomi]
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 AudioLink is a system that analyzes and processes in-world audio into many different highly reactive data streams and exposes the data to VRChat Udon, world shaders, and avatar shaders.
-For more information on AudioLink visit https://audiolink.dev/
+For more information on AudioLink, visit the GitHub Repository at [https://github.com/llealloo/audiolink](https://github.com/llealloo/audiolink).

 There are various features in Poiyomi Shaders that support AudioLink effects.
 However, they will only be exposed when AudioLink is activated on the Material.